6 Forms of Post Separation Violence

 Contrary to what we might hope, separation is not always a guarantee of safety for victims of intimate partner violence (IPV), at least in the short term.
 Victims may be subjected to post-separation violence and continue to suffer severe consequences on themselves and their children.
 Post-separation violence has different goals : to convince the victim to return, to continue to exert control, to prevent the victim from exercising her rights, to exact revenge for what the abuser sees as a final provocation... or simply to “win” and have the last word.

-"Falsely" putting on their best behaviour, "love-bombing" the victim, expressing love and remorse; Expressing a will to change or to go to therapy without true intention of changing their behaviours ; Blackmailing the victim or using various threats (to seek custody of the children, abandon the children, cut them off, disappear, commit suicide, etc.) ; Manipulating children, relatives or friends to get them to advocate on their behalf.
+"Falsely" putting on their best behaviour, "love-bombing" the victim, expressing love and remorse; Expressing a will to change or to go to therapy without true intention of changing their behaviours ; Blackmailing the victim or using various threats (to take or to abandon the children, to disappear, to commit suicide, etc.) ; Manipulating children, relatives or friends to get them to advocate on their behalf.

 Harassment and surveillance

-Watching the comings and goings of the victim and the children ; Contacting the victim continuously despite their wishes to the contrary ; Contacting the victim's family and friends to seek information about the victim ; Questioning the children about the victim's new life.
+Watching the comings and goings of the victim and the children ; Contacting the victim (by phone, text, etc.) despite their wishes to the contrary ; Contacting the victim's family and friends to seek information about the victim ; Questioning the children about the victim's new life, with a new partner for example ; etc.

 Violence via legal proceedings